 - Try to discourage your dog from scratching or interfering with the ear between medications as this can make infection and irritation worse.

 Ear medication administration does not have to be a chore.
 With a little bit of patience and rewarding for good behavior, your dog will come to associate the ear medicine with a positive experience and cooperate in the future.
 Take your time, practice so your technique is smooth, unrushed, and relaxed, and have plenty of treats available.
-Breaking the process down and providing rewards for cooperation at each step, can be helpful, as can desensitizing your dog to the medication and having his ear handled.
-Ear infections can be chronic, and medication may need to be repeated in future, so it is well worth it to establish a positive experience that your dog will not avoid in future.
+Breaking the process down and providing rewards for cooperation at each step, can be helpful, as can desensitizing your dog to the medication and having the ear handled.
+Ear infections can be chronic, and medication may need to be repeated in the future, so it is well worth it to establish a positive experience that your dog will not avoid on another similar occasion.